nickazg/TheConstruct/README.md

 <h1 align="center">The Construct</h1>

 <p align="center">
-  Decentralised dApp library interface run on the <b>NEO</b> blockchain.
+  A dApp library platform run on the **NEO** blockchain.
+This is the Construct.
+It's our loading program.
+We can load anything...
 </p>

 ## Overview
-Sooner than later there will be 1000's of dapps/contracts/projects scattered out in the wild, which will require a centralised categorised library to search/request/premote and deploy dApp contracts.
-Similar to how the Apple AppStore and Android PlayStore attract developers and users, something similar will be extremely beneficial in the dApp space as it grows, and what better way than to have it run <b>NEO</b> blockchain.
+Sooner than later there will be 1000's of dapps/contracts/projects scattered out in the wild, which will require a single categorised library to search/request/premote and deploy dApp contracts.
+Similar to how the Apple AppStore and Android PlayStore attract developers and users, something similar will be extremely beneficial in the dApp space as it grows, and what better way than to have it run **NEO** blockchain.

 ##### Features:
 - Developers have profiles with rating based on associated projects